 Follow the winding path away from TNC’s building and on both sides is a selection of flowering perennials, grasses and sedges.
 In the area between the two curved paths, the summer blooming flowers include various species of asters, perennial sunflowers, black-eyed susans, purple coneflowers and Joe Pye Weed.
 The orange butterfly weed (a milkweed) and common milkweed, which is spreading amazingly well, will hopefully help the monarch butterflies thrive, as they only lay their eggs on milkweeds.
 In addition, we have one American chestnut tree, donated by The American Chestnut Foundation and planted here in 2008—this particular tree has been bred to resist the blight that attacked all American chestnut trees, most of which died, in the early 20th century.

-On the left side of the path in our central meadow, note the two evergreen trees towards the back—these are eastern red cedars and provide excellent habitat and food for birds.
+On the left side of the path in our central meadow, note the two evergreen trees toward the back—these are eastern red cedars and provide excellent habitat and food for birds.
 Behind the cedars are some yuccas which get a single tall spike of white flowers.
 The slight hill there allows us to plant a wider variety of plants because the hill will be drier than the lower areas.
 Water-loving plants, such as iris and swamp sunflower, are in the lowland area, and drought-tolerant plants, such as black-eyed susans, and orange butterfly weed are higher up.
 In mid to late summer, look for the native hibiscus in the lower area toward the bee house, as it has huge scarlet flowers when blooming.
 Taller grasses are added throughout the central meadow for variety; and switchgrass, the light, airy one, has been successfully used as a large scale filtration device to stop soil erosion.
 Fun fact: Switchgrass is also being researched for its use as biomass energy to replace coal and other non-renewable energy sources.

 Along the back walk you will see a group of trees with a whitish, papery, peeling bark.
 These are river birches, the southernmost American species in this mostly boreal genus.
 (The related paper birch of the north woods has thicker, layered bark strong enough for canoe building.)
 The large hydrangea flowers stand out even in the deep shade at the back, and go from white to greenish pink as summer progresses.
 Tall, yellow flowering cup-plants grow on the north side of the path under the birch, while the tall, white flowered yuccas are on the left.